 - Alvimopan should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using alvimopan while you are pregnant.
-It is not known if alvimopan is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use alvimopan, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of alvimopan: